-Connect with Nevada's American Indian heritage through 10,000-year-old artifacts, including intricately woven baskets in the "Under One Sky" exhibit, housed in the newer wing of the museum.
-This moving exhibit presents Native American culture from the perspective of Native Americans, in their own words.
-Find out when humans first occupied the Nevada portion of the Great Basin, the natural foods they collected and the skills they implemented for survival.
-Experience the fascinating reconstruction of a Great Basin cave, containing evidence of past cultures and climate!
+The “Under One Sky” exhibit tells the story of Nevada’s first inhabitants through 10,000 year-old artifacts.
+Housed in the newer wing of the museum, this moving exhibit presents American Indian culture from the perspective of American Indians, in their own words.
+Find out when humans first occupied the Nevada portion of the Great Basin, the natural foods they collected, and the skills they implemented for survival.
+Experience the fascinating reconstruction of a Great Basin cave, containing evidence of past cultures and climate.

 Explore a replicated mining town, and take a stroll through an underground mine that helps tell the timeline of Nevada’s impressive mining history.
 And, be sure to check out the USS Nevada Silver Service, along with an impressive array of Capital City history.
 NSMCC is also home to a popular lecture series, “behind-the-scenes” tours, children’s educational programming, and the Marjorie Russell Clothing and Textile Research Center.